Aderfish/VolcanoDemo/final-report/final.md

 #### Implementation

 The smoke effect is a combination of multiple small particles.
 Every particle is a partially transparent ellipse.
 It has a position in the world and always faces the camera.
 Every particle has a random position, size, vertical speed and lifetime.
-The particles then rise up, slowly becomming dimmer and then disappearing.
+The particles then rise up, slowly becomming more transparent and darker, before disappearing.
 Then by using many such particles we have a nice smoke effect.

 ![Single smoke particle](videos/smoke/single.mp4){width="600px"}